 Lan is rated BBB by Fitch Ratings and A- by Chile’s Feller Rate, a local affiliate of Standard & Poor’s.
 The only other major airline that Fitch rates BBB is Southwest Airlines Co.
-(LUV), according to data compiled by Bloomberg.
+(LUV:US), according to data compiled by Bloomberg.
 S&P also rates Qantas Airways (QAN) Ltd. BBB.
 Tam is rated B+, four levels below investment grade, by S&P.

 Maintaining ratings would require channeling operating cash to paying off debt, selling more shares or assets or cutting dividends, said Eric Conrads, who manages $1 billion at ING in New York, and Patricia Pellegrini, an analyst at Santiago-based brokerage Larrain Vial.

 “The most logical scenario would be to cut dividends for a time,” Pellegrini said by telephone yesterday.